(What should be) The jewel in Cusco’s crown

 If you recall the video about the city’s puma shape (in this post), you might remember that the speaker places the Plaza Huakaypata as the crucial center of the design and the departure point for the main roads to each of the four sections of the empire.
 However, although it’s less than a kilometer away, this isn’t the site of Qorikancha and you might wonder why this is so.
 Why would Pachakutiq not build his most important temple at the city’s most important spot?
 Archaeologists have offered two plausible explanations.
 First, elements of Inkan oral history refer to a temple built on this site by the Inkas’ progenitor Manco Qhapaq and there is some evidence of pre-empire construction.

-(Map of old Cusco from Wikimedia Commons)
+[Map of old Cusco from Wikimedia Commons – Public Domain.]

 Second, in keeping with the idea of the city’s puma shape, if Saqsaywaman was the head, Qorikancha would have been located close to the confluence of the two main rivers – the Huantanay and the Tullamayo – and provided the puma’s tail.
 This would have accorded well with an essential element of the Inkan world view – that of symmetry and duality.

-Zeq’e out this Wak’a
+Zeq’e out this Wak’a.

 In a previous post about Cusco, I mentioned the 41 or 42 Zeq’e – the straight ritual pathways radiating from Qorikancha to the four areas of the Empire – and the 328 wak’as or sacred places along those routes.
 If Qorikancha was seen as the source of the wak’as this would have elevated its status to that of highest importance.
 Imagine looking at the zeq’e from above and the complex evokes the image of the sun.
 In fact, its main temple was dedicated to Inti, the sun god.